 Hard to see past Chris Froome, but it doesn’t feel as locked on this year compared to previous years.

-If you’re interesting in playing a fantasy Tour de France game – check out my post on the best fantasy cycling games online.
+If you’re interested in playing a fantasy Tour de France game – check out my post on the best fantasy cycling games online.